-5.2.3.2 Comparison of the individual samples with the HHGG mixed sample
+6.2.3.2 Comparison of the individual samples with the HHGG mixed sample liquids of individual models.
+These were probably further diluted in the mixed sample and thus fell outside the range of the analysed peaks.

 All sampled capacitors for the analysis of the liquids from individual models were also part of the mixed sample of the large household appliance capacitors.
 In comparison with the mixed sample, the following findings emerge: